 - Take photographs.
 Remember back in art school when you professors made you mock up the most perfect something ever and photograph it?
 You could put these skills to use and photograph your work.
 Or hire a photographer to do it.

 - Use product mockup stock photography.
 Using product mockup stock photography allows you to lay your design on a template that already exists.
-Creative Market and Sidecar are great sites to fine amazing product mockup templates.
+Creative Market is a great site to fine amazing product mockup templates.

 - Use the digital file.
 This is probably the least time consuming and most basic.
 Just create a jpeg of the digital comp.